SFDO-Tooling/Metecho/CONTRIBUTING.md

 5. Visit <http://localhost:8080/> in your browser.

-6. When you\'re done working on Metecho, `Ctrl-C` in the terminal where the containers are running to exit.
+6. When you're done working on Metecho, `Ctrl-C` in the terminal where the containers are running to exit.
 You can also `./derrick down` to stop all running containers, or `./derrick prune` to clean up unused images/containers. (`docker-compose ps` will tell you what containers are